 What's to Eat?

 The park is renowned for its tasty, reasonably priced food.
 The Alamo is a full-service restaurant with complete dinners available.
-The pizza at Cesari’s has a great reputation Among the more quirky items available are fried pickles, potato cakes, and Polish platters.
+The pizza at Cesari’s has a great reputation.
+Park standbys include kettle corn, funnel cakes, and french fries.
+Among the more quirky items available are fried pickles, potato cakes, and Polish platters.

 Note that the park does offer picnic facilities and allow visitors to bring in their own food.
 It does not sell alcohol or permit guests to consume alcohol on its property.